 Begin Consuming Long-Form Content

-Long-form content like podcasts, books, documentaries, and long articles should be your bread and batter for entertainment and news.
+Long-form content like podcasts, books, documentaries, and long articles should be your bread and butter for entertainment and news.
 The key is that consuming them takes a long time.

 Limiting yourself to this content type will call for more nuance, thought, and research.
 It also sharpens your attention span and will get you accustomed to handling topics for extended durations.
 Instead of falling prey to knee-jerk responses, you get the space to think.